Purpose of the document

 PCI DSS programme

 PCI DSS is an international security standard that aims to ensure the confidentiality and integrity of cardholders’ data, and thus to secure card and transaction data.
 Merchants as well as payment providers must comply with it to varying degrees depending on the importance of their business.
-Sips solution has been PCI DSS-certified since 2006.
+WL Sips solution has been PCI DSS-certified since 2006.
 You are also required to comply with this security standard.
-We invite you to discuss this subject with your acquiring institution.
+We suggest you discuss this subject with your acquiring institution.

-Sips helps merchants, as much as possible, to comply with this standard:
+WL Sips helps merchants, as much as possible, to comply with this standard:

-- through the Sips Paypage interface: the merchant does not know the cardholders’ data
+- through the Sips Paypage interface -> the merchant does not know the cardholders’ data

 - through the subscription and recurring payment features available